jeurysantos1/ZodicPaws/README.md

 <br>
 Enjoy exploring the world of dog breeds with the Dog Breed Information App!

-In this example, replace Jeury Santos and jeuurysantos1@gmail.com with your actual name and contact information.
+In this example, replace Jeury Santos and jeurysantos1@gmail.com with your actual name and contact information.
 You can also customize the file names for your license and contribution guidelines, or create them as needed.
 This project description provides a clear overview of your application's purpose, features, technologies used, and how to use it.

-User
-Description cannot be more than 350 characters
-ChatGPT
-Certainly, here's a shortened project description under 350 characters:

 Dog Breed Info: Zodiac-Matched Dogs
 Discover dog breeds that match your zodiac sign!
 Get info on temperament, care, and more.
 A fun way to find your perfect pet companion!